SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 $styleVersion: 4.3;
 ```

-Then, in `styles.scss` and all the fature library file you can import `styles-config.scss`.
+Then, in `styles.scss` and all the fature library file you import `styles-config.scss`.
 Here is an example of the `styles.scss` file:

 #### \<sourceRoot>/styles.scss